 Just as insulation traps heat within your home, it also keeps your pipes from feeling the total chill of a hard freeze.
 In the case of pipe protection, it’s always better to be safe than to be sorry!

-Regardless of whether you live in a small, closely-knit neighborhood of houses or the sprawling countryside, you can benefit from the soundproofing nature of insulation.
+Whether you live in a small, closely-knit neighborhood of houses or the sprawling countryside, you can benefit from the soundproofing nature of insulation.

 Insulating your attic traps noise within your home, keeping you from making enemies of your neighbors and maintaining a quiet peace within your home.